Australia’s fastest growing researcher network

-Nectar Cloud provides computing infrastructure, software and services that allow Australia’s research community to store, access, and run data, remotely, rapidly and autonomously.
+Nectar Cloud provides computing infrastructure, software and services that allow Australia’s research community to store, access, and analyse data, remotely, rapidly and autonomously.
 Nectar Cloud’s self-service structure allows users to access their own data at any time and collaborate with others from their desktop in a fast and efficient way.

 Established in 2011, The National eResearch Collaboration Tools and Resources project (Nectar) directorate, based at Melbourne University, provides infrastructure for the Nectar Cloud, supports and promotes Nectar Virtual Labs and administers funds to the Nectar federation of nodes.LEARN MORE

 The Nectar Project Board, Chaired by Russell Yardley, is made up of researchers and academics committed to providing online infrastructure to Australia’s researchers for improved research outcomes and future collaboration.

 All of Nectar’s consultation papers, annual reports, business plans and RFPs.